 If behaviour continues and there is a risk of safety to other students and staff, police are to be called.

-An Incident report is to be completed and kept on students file and written up in SAMIS and contact with parent is to be made
+An Incident report is to be completed and kept on student’s file and written up in SAMIS and contact with parent is to be made

 After the incident has deescalated and at a time that is appropriate, a discussion with the staff involved, student and parent/guardian (if applicable) is required, to discuss further action to be taken.
 Refer to the Restorative Justice Framework and Positive Behaviour Management Policy for further information.